taariqnazar/obsidian/Reinforcement Learning.md

 The goal is to approximate functions, using a suitable function approximation technique.

 Now the approximate function is parametrised by some weight $\theta $.
 An estimate can be written as $\hat{v}(s; \theta ) \approx v_{\pi}(s)$.
 This can be any parametrised approximate function.

+What is partial observability?

+On-policy distribution: In some sense a distribution of how important we find a state.
+It is used to calculate the Mean Square Value Error VE.
+Typically, it is chosen to be the amount of time spent in a state.

+State aggregation, i.e grouping states.